HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 The basic function is that it can encrypt and also decrypt the message.
 Supposing there are two people, A and B, are trying to do the encrypted communication is using this app.
 User A should be able to retrieve a WeChat message that, decrypt it using A's private key and also should send a WeChat message that encrypt it using B's public key.

-The application should allow users to change private keys by directly input,
+The application should allow users to exchange public keys by direct user inputs.

 ## Implementation
 We should use WeChat hook to retrieve the message from WeChat application and forward it to a HTTP port.
 Also, this hook also needs to receive a post message through the API.
 Fortunately, there is a open source GitHub repo to provide this function.